Nov. 18, 2024

 Reviving Swiss wood fiber boards while reducing freshwater use to the minimum

 Wood fiber has been continuously gaining traction over plain wood in the world of construction and isolation, thanks to its versatility and its many attractive qualities.
-For starters, its nature is very sustainable since it is made from the leftovers of the timber industry: materials like sawdust, chips and off-cuts that would otherwise be considered waste.
+For starters, its nature is very sustainable since it is made from the leftovers of the timber industry like chips.
 Other features boosting wood fiber’s rising-star status are its major insulation and thermal capabilities that help keep temperatures stable and save energy costs, its moisture management properties that keep mold at bay and its 100% recyclability rate.

 Lignatherm’s challenge

-To restart production, Lignatherm is building a new wood fiber insulation boards factory projected to be finished in the summer of 2025.
+To restart production, Lignatherm is building a new wood fiber insulation boards factory projected to be finished in the autumn of 2025.
 Once up and running, it will process around 50,000 tons of wood chips into wood fiber insulation boards every year in a building just shy of 40 meters high and an area of 6,000 m2.
-The surrounding scenery is nothing short of idyllic: The factory is being built in Küssnacht – not only the birthplace of Switzerland as an independent nation, as per Swiss folklore – but also a town righteously considered a natural wonder with a privileged position on the northwestern shore of Lake Lucerne.
+The surrounding scenery is nothing short of idyllic: The factory is being built in Küssnacht a natural wonder with a privileged position on the northwestern shore of Lake Lucerne.

 With such a treasure to protect, Lignatherm set off looking for a partner to mirror their appreciation toward the environment and effectively deal with both the elevated water usage and the wastewater generation inherent in wood fiber board production.
 These are coincidentally two of the most significant environmental considerations related to the industry.